rbonifacio/rbonifacio.github.io/index.md

 # Selected Publications

 ## 2019
    * Welder Pinheiro Luz and Gustavo Pinto and Rodrigo Bonifácio. _Adopting DevOps in the real world: A theory, a model, and a case study_.
 J. Syst.
-Softw..
-2019
+Software.
+2019. <i class="fas fa-trophy"></i> *JSS 2019's Paper of the Year*

    * Marcos César de Oliveira and Davi Freitas and Rodrigo Bonifácio and Gustavo Pinto and David Lo. _Finding needles in a haystack: Leveraging co-change dependencies to recommend refactorings_.
 J. Syst.
-Softw..
+Software.
 2019

    * Diego Marcilio and Rodrigo Bonifácio and Eduardo Monteiro and Edna Dias Canedo and Welder Pinheiro Luz and Gustavo Pinto. _Are static analysis violations really fixed?: a closer look at realistic usage of SonarQube_.
 Proceedings of the 27th International Conference on Program Comprehension, ICPC 2019, Montreal, QC, Canada, May 25-31, 2019.
 2019